 1. Externalize Everything, Gently

 The pressure to remember a to-do list can be a task in itself.
-Free up that mental space by getting it all out of your head, but without the structure that can feel punishing.
+Free up that mental space by getting it all out of your head.

 - The “Could-Do” List: Forget the rigid planner for now.
-Grab a whiteboard or a sticky note and create a “Could-Do” list.
-These are just options for when you have a flicker of energy—not commands.
-Seeing “unload dishwasher” as an option is much less intimidating than seeing it as a scheduled mandate.
+Grab a whiteboard or sticky note and create a “Could-Do” list.
+These are options for when you have a flicker of energy, not commands.
+Seeing “unload dishwasher” as an option is much less intimidating than a scheduled mandate.

 - Embrace Visual Timers: The idea of an endless task is paralyzing.
-Use a visual timer (like a cube timer or sand timer) for a small, defined chunk of time.
-You aren’t “cleaning the kitchen”; you are “tidying for 10 minutes.”
+Use a visual timer for a small chunk of time.
+You aren’t “cleaning the kitchen.”
+You are “tidying for 10 minutes.”
 When the timer goes off, you have full permission to stop.

 - Externalize Your Brain: Your working memory is at capacity.
-Write the one next thing you need to do on a sticky note and put it somewhere obvious, like on your coffee maker or bathroom mirror.
+Write the one next thing you need to do on a sticky note.
+Put it somewhere obvious like your coffee maker or bathroom mirror.
 Let the environment be your reminder.

 2. Shrink the Task, Celebrate the Win

 For a brain struggling with executive function, all-or-nothing thinking is a trap.
-If we can’t do the whole task perfectly, we often don’t do it at all.
 The antidote is to shrink the definition of a “win.”

 - Make the first step ridiculously small: The goal isn’t “clean the house.”
 It’s “put one cup in the dishwasher.”
-The goal isn’t “answer all my emails.”
-It’s “open one email.”
 By making the first step tiny, you lower the barrier to starting.

-- Celebrate micro-accomplishments: Did you move from your bed to the couch?
+- Celebrate micro-accomplishments: Did you move from bed to the couch?
 That’s a win.
 Did you drink a glass of water?
 A win.
-Did you open your laptop?
-A huge win.
-Acknowledge these small steps as the victories they are.
+Acknowledge these small steps as real victories.

-- Focus on closing loops: Instead of starting a big new project, what’s one small, open loop you can close?
-Answering a single email.
-Putting one dish in the dishwasher.
+- Focus on closing loops: Instead of starting a big new project, close one small open loop.
+Answer a single email.
+Put one dish away.
 Each closed loop frees up a tiny bit of mental RAM.

 3. Anchor to Existing Habits

 Don’t try to build a new routine from scratch.
-Attach a tiny new habit to something you already do consistently.
-For example: “While my coffee is brewing, I will take my medication,” or “After I brush my teeth, I will put my pajamas in the hamper.”
+Attach a tiny new habit to something you already do.
+For example: “While my coffee is brewing, I will take my medication.”
+Or: “After I brush my teeth, I will put my pajamas in the hamper.”

 4. Practice Parallel Presence

 Task initiation is often the biggest hurdle.
-Sometimes, the presence of another person is the gentle nudge our brains need to get started.
+Sometimes another person’s presence provides the gentle nudge our brains need.
 This is called body doubling.

-- Virtual co-working: Schedule a low-key video call with a friend where you both mute yourselves and work on separate tasks—paying bills, folding laundry, or just sorting through emails.
+- Virtual co-working: Schedule a low-key video call with a friend.
+Both of you mute yourselves and work on separate tasks.

-- Coffee shop migration: If the noise isn’t overstimulating, simply taking your laptop or a book to a local coffee shop can provide enough background energy to feel activated.
-Of course, sometimes the sensory environment is the problem, which is why having a sensory survival guide for PNW rain is so useful.
+- Coffee shop migration: If the noise isn’t overstimulating, taking your laptop to a local coffee shop can provide enough background energy to feel activated.
+Sometimes the sensory environment is the problem, which is why having a sensory survival guide for PNW rain is so useful.

 5. Create a Sensory Haven